 Did you know that there’s no authorisation fee on a contactless payment, but there is on a chip and PIN payment?

-To put that into context, afternoon tea for two at Peel Hey costs less than £30, as do cups of coffee, some lunches, drinks etc., so by taking contactless payments, the hotel saves a lot of money in charges.
+To put that into context, by taking contactless payments on afternoon tea for two at Peel Hey, cups of coffee, drinks and some lunches that cost less that the current contactless limit, the hotel saves a lot of money in charges.
 As Paul nicely put it:

 “You can’t spend too much in the first year; then there’s nothing left for the second and third years!”